Visit our online Jewelry Shop

 Claudette

-Founder (s): Premier Jewelry Co., Inc., New York City, NY, USA- Claudette is the trademark of the Premier Jewelry Company and it was first used in 1945.
+Founder (s): Possibly the Premier Jewelry Co., Inc., New York City, NY, USA- Claudette is thought to be the trademark of the Premier Jewelry Company and it was first used in 1945.
 It is not clear when this company ceased operations.
 Costume jewelry with the Claudette mark is rare.
 The rhinestone jewelry is usually well made.
 This company also produced plastic jewelry.
 The plastic jewelry is more available in the marketplace.
 Some of this jewelry is marked with a paper hang tag.
 Signature Designs/Techniques: High quality rhinestone jewelry, thermo- plastic jewelry.
 Interesting shapes and colors.
 Back to top

 Coro